Jrobles70/SkyTouch-Do-Not-Rent/README.txt

 1. Once you have downloaded the folder you will need to visit chrome://extensions/ in chrome

-2. In the top right corner there will be a check box labeled "Developer mode" Make sure that box is checked.
+2. In the top right corner there will be a checkbox labeled "Developer mode" Make sure that box is checked.

 3. Next you will want to press the button labelled "Load unpacked extension"